Generlate/Handbook/Finances/index.md

 -   Introduce a financial forecasting and close process that allows for timely and accurate reporting
 -   Introduce financial reporting tools / software that will support long term value to our financial reporting process
 -   Continuously monitor and evaluate our financial reporting metrics to understand key trends, and determine if new metrics need to be introduced as the company grows
--   Become a trusted business partner to all non Finance team members at EelBlue
+-   Become a trusted business partner to all non Finance team members at Generlate
 -   Ensure that we build strong relationships with our customers and add efficiencies to our billings and collection process
 -   Support other operational objectives within the Company